What is a systematic internaliser?

 While Trading Venues are facilities in which multiple third-party buying and selling interests interact in the system, a systematic internaliser is not permitted to bring together third-party buying and selling interests in functionally the same way as a Trading Venue.
 Such activity requires authorisation as an MTF.
 The main differences in characteristics are as follows.

-Take a look at our infographic on Trading Venues and SIs comparing these characteristics between SIs and the types of Trading Venue.
+Take a look at our table on Trading Venues and SIs comparing these characteristics between SIs and the types of Trading Venue.

 When will counterparties become SIs?